weishi10141993/NeutrinoPhysics/CAFAna_Instruction.md

 make install -j 4
 ```

-The following is seldom used, remove old compile and recompile from scratch
+The following is seldom used.
+It removes old compile and recompile from scratch:
 ```
 ./standalone_configure_and_build.sh -u -r --db -f
 ```